namitgpta/Covid-Vaccine-Notify-App-For-18-44-Age/README.md

 This app will automatically run in background and give you the Notification whenever its available nearby your area.

 Only for Android Users

+Download the APK file from releases section on Github and manually install on your Android phone.

+100% Safe App: All code is open-source.